edugca/xlRcode/README.md

 ## How to install for the first time?

-1) At the top-right corner of this webpage, click on "Code" and then on "Download ZIP".
+1) On this webpage, download the ZIP file with the latest version of xlRcode.
 2) Find on your computer the zip file you have just downloaded.
 3) Extract all files in the Release subfolder of the zip file to a folder on your computer.
 This is where the add-in will be installed.
 4) Open Excel.
 Go to File / Options / Add-ins.
 Then on the drop-down named "Manage", select "Excel Add-ins" and click on "Go...".